 The employment contract must be duplicated, with one copy to be retained by each of the two parties.
 However, the law provides for situations where an employment contract is not in writing (and thus not signed).
 In this case, the contract is deemed to exist, but the employee alone may establish its existence and his or her entitlements arising therefrom.
 To do so, he or she may introduce any evidence, including testimony as to oral agreements entered into, in order to prove the existence of the contract.
-When the contract is not written, either party may demand at any time that it be put in writing (Article 51 Labour Law).
+When the contract is not written, either party may demand at any time that it be put in writing (Article 51 LL).

-Discussing specifically employment contracts for non-Saudi nationals, the Labour Law requires that they be in writing (Article 37 Labour Law).
+Discussing specifically employment contracts for non-Saudi nationals, the Labour Law requires that they be in writing (Article 37 LL).
 The law does not state what would come to transpire if such a contract were not in writing.
 Presumably, Article 51, which recognises employment contracts even if they are not written, would come to apply.
 Under Article 51, the employee is allowed to prove the existence of an unwritten employment contract by any means available.

-For Saudi employees, both fixed-term and at-will employment contracts are permitted.
-Fixed-term contracts automatically terminate upon expiration of the term as specified in the contract, without giving rise to any claim against the employer should it opt against renewal.
+For Saudi employees, both fixed-term and 'at-will'10 employment contracts are permitted.
+Fixed-term contracts automatically terminate upon expiration of the duration term as specified in the contract, without giving rise to any claim against the employer should it opt against renewal.

 For non-Saudi employees, only fixed-term employment contracts are available.
-The employment contract for non-Saudi employees must specifically define the duration of the contract.
-However, if the contract does not include a term specifying the duration, then the duration of the work permit shall serve as the term of the employment contract (Article 37 Labour Law).
+The employment contract for non-Saudi employees must define with particularity the duration of the contract.
+However, if the contract does not include a term specifying the duration, then the duration of the work permit shall serve as the term of the employment contract (Article 37 LL).

-It is recommended that an employment contract be made in writing and, even though not required under the Labour Law, signed by both parties to bind the parties to certain terms generally required under Saudi Arabian law and to avoid disputes.
+It is recommended that an employment contract be made in writing and, even though not required under the Labour Law, signed by both parties in order to bind the parties to certain terms generally required under Saudi Arabian law and to avoid disputes.
 It is recommended that all employment contracts in Saudi Arabia include the following terms:

-- a a probation period (see subsection ii, infra); - b a stipulation of salary to be paid in Saudi riyals; - c a provision noting Article 98 of the Labour Law, which states that employees shall not work more than eight hours a day during non-holidays, and no more than six hours a day during the month of Ramadan; - a provision providing at least 21 days of annual vacation, to be increased to at least 30 days if the employee spends five consecutive years working for the employer, as required by Article 109.1 of the Labour Law; - a provision providing the employee an entitlement to days off with full pay during national holidays as set forth by the Ministry of Labour, and pursuant to Article 112 of the Labour Law, including: - Eid al-Fitr (marking the end of Ramadan); - Eid al-Adha (Festival of Sacrifice); and - the Saudi Arabian national day; - f a provision providing for sick leave during a single year pursuant to Article 117 of the Labour Law, including: - sick leave for the first 30 days at full pay for the first 30 days; - 60 days following the 30-day period at 75 per cent pay; and
+- a a probation period (as discussed below); - b a stipulation of salary to be paid in Saudi riyals; - a provision noting Article 98 of the Labour Law, which states that employees shall not work more than eight hours a day during non-holidays, and no more than six hours a day during the month of Ramadan; - a provision providing at least 21 days of annual vacation, to be increased to at least 30 days if the employee spends five consecutive years working for the employer, as required by Article 109.1 of the Labour Law; - e a provision providing the employee an entitlement to days off with full pay during national holidays as set forth by the Ministry of Labour, and pursuant to Article 112 of the Labour Law and Article 21 of the Implementing Regulations, including: - four days for Eid al-Fitr (marking the end of Ramadan); - four days for Eid al-Adha (Festival of Sacrifice); and